-The academy trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
+The academy is a charitable company limited by guarantee and an exempt charity.

+The charitable company's Memorandum of Association is the primary governing document of the academy trust.

-The trustees of Bourne Westfield Primary Academy are also the directors of the charitable company for the purposes of company law.
-The charitable company is known as Bourne Westfield Primary Academy.
+The trustees of Bourne Westfield Primary Academy are also the directors of the charitable company for the purpose of company law.

-Details of the trustees who served during the year are included in the Reference and Administrative Details on page 1.
+Details of the trustees who served during the year are included in the Reference and administrative details on page 1.